Pandelune/ab-boilerplate/README.md

 You may update `projectNum` in `constants.js`: it is the ID of your project on AB.
 It is only used to generate random numbers, so if you don't have it yet, do not worry.

 Run `yarn run dev` when developing, and open `html/test.html` file, **using `http://localhost:8080/html/test.html`**.
-In this mode, each time you change a js file in `src`, webpack will automatically rebuild the project, and the page will automatically update.
+In this mode, each time you change a js or a ts file in `src`, webpack will automatically rebuild the project, and the page will automatically update.

 ### How to write code

 Once `yarn run dev` works, you can change the code in `src` folder.
-Separate properly how you generate your art (`my-art-generator.js`, which you may rename), and how you draw it using p5js (`my-art-drawer.js`).
+Separate properly how you generate your art (`my-art-generator.ts`, which you may rename), and how you draw it using p5js (`my-art-drawer.ts`).
 Ideally separate your code into multiple files.
-As an example see `my-art-generator.js`, which uses `color-generator.js`.
+As an example see `my-art-generator.ts`, which uses `color-generator.ts`.

 ### How to add a dependency